 Junior Achievement of Delaware, Inc. is required to pay a license fee according to a scale established by the Board of Directors of its national affiliate.
-For the year ended June 30, 2019, JA Worldwide, Inc. requested that the local affiliates classify franchise fees as program service expense.
-As such, Junior Achievement of Delaware does not report franchise fees for the years ended June 30, 2020 and 2019.
+For the year ended June 30, 2020 and years succeeding 2020, JA Worldwide, Inc. requested that the local affiliates classify franchise fees as program service expense.
+As such, Junior Achievement of Delaware does not report franchise fees for the years ended June 30, 2021 and 2020.